CLyseT/VBA-Challenge-CDT/README.md

 Additional comments:
 Had to create separate codes for each sheet - VBA code did not run the script for the entire workbook Conditional Formatting - created this using the formatting tools in editing (VBA formatting code did not work to change the interior color using color index code).

+6/9/21
+Inserted new code to extract data from all worksheets Worksheets are now updated with the ws code for all worksheets